Why a work exchange is the cheapest way to travel! Including the best organizations for work exchange, and some tips for volunteering abroad.

 As you are getting accommodation and food in return, you are actually receiving benefits in exchange for your work.

 Cheaper Than International Volunteer Programs

-But volunteering abroad while traveling is a bit more complicated that volunteering at home.
+But volunteering abroad is a bit more complicated that volunteering at home.

 Most international volunteer programs require a fee anyway to cover accommodation and food.
 And it’s usually quite expensive, like a few thousand USD.

 That’s why work exchanges are such an amazing, cheaper alternative to volunteering with a high-end organization or NGO.